MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedStates/how-to-1099-report.md

 # Submit and report the IRS 1099 forms

-## Register with IRS
+## Register with the IRS

 > [!IMPORTANT]
-> The integration functionality via IRIS APIs will be ready until releasing **2025 release wave 1**.
+> Integration via IRIS APIs will be available in one of the upcoming minor releases.

 After you submit the document to the IRS by using the API, the status of the **IRS 1099 Form Document** changes to **Submitted**.

 > [!NOTE]
 > More details about the integration will be available when we deliver the new feature.

 ## To print